 Child abuse can result from physical, emotional, or sexual harm.
-While child abuse is often in the form of an action there are also examples of inaction that cause harm such as neglect.
-There are multiple causes; some households that suffer alcoholism/substance abuse and anger issues have higher occurrences of child abuse as compared to households without.
+While child abuse is often in the form of an action, there are also examples of inaction that cause harm, such as neglect.
+Some households that suffer from alcoholism/substance abuse and anger issues have higher occurrences of child abuse as compared to households without.
 Outcomes of child abuse can result in both short and long term injury, or even death.
 There are some children who may be unaware that they are victims of child abuse.

-Physical abuse involves non-accidental harming of a child by, for example, burning, beating, or breaking their bones.
-Verbal abuse involves harming or threats to harm a child by, for example, belittling them, or threatening physical or sexual acts.
-Emotional abuse can result from several forms of abuse.
+Physical abuse involves non-accidental harming of a child by, for example, burning, beating, or breaking bones.
+Verbal abuse involves harming a child by, for example, belittling them or threatening physical or sexual acts.
+Emotional trauma can result from several forms of abuse.

 Studies show that one in four girls and one in eight boys are sexually abused before the age of 18, and that approximately one in 20 children are physically abused each year.
 Child sexual abuse is the deliberate exposure of a minor child to sexual activity that the child cannot comprehend or consent to.
 This means a child is forced or talked into sex or sexual activities by another person.
 This behavior includes acts such as inappropriate touching of a child's breasts or genitalia, someone exposing their genitalia to a child, fondling, oral-genital contact, genital and anal intercourse, as well as exhibitionism, voyeurism, and exposure to pornography.